 Some drivers will flee the scene of a motorcycle crash, which is irresponsible.
 The law requires that they stop.
 You can certainly seek compensation if we find the driver.
 Call the police and report the color of their car, the direction they fled, and other details.

-If the police find the hit-and-run motorists, we can sue for compensatory and punitive damages.
+If the police find the hit-and-run motorists, we will sue for compensatory and punitive damages.
 However, even if the driver isn’t found, you might seek money from your own insurance.
 Call our Toledo motorcycle accident lawyers for more information.

 Can I Seek Compensation if a Road Defect Caused My Bike to Flip?